JuergenGutsch/blog/_source/_posts/2016-01-08-continuous-deployment-to-azure.md

 ---
 layout: post
-title: "The right way to deploy a ASP.NET application to Windows Azure"
+title: "The right way to deploy a ASP.​NET application to Windows Azure"
 teaser: "There is a pretty simple solution built in on Azure to continuously deploy a website.
 But is this the right way to to deploy a more complex web application?
 I think no."
 author: "Jürgen Gutsch"
 comments: true